Jacob Beetham: Wales U20

 Beetham was selected for Wales U20 for the 2020 Six Nations Under 20s Championship.
 During the match against England, he was taken out in the air by opposing full-back Freddie Steward and injured.
 Steward was banned for four weeks following his citing.

 Beetham remained in the squad for the 2021 Six Nations Under 20s Championship.

 Wales

 Ahead of the 2024 Six Nations Championship, Beetham was targeted by Scotland head coach Gregor Townsend.
 Beetham joined the Wales squad to train during the tournament, but was not officially called up.

 Beetham was called up to the senior Wales squad by Warren Gatland in June 2024 for the tour to Australia.
 Beetham made his international debut on 22 June 2024, coming on as a replacement against South Africa.
+Beetham was slated to feature in the friendly against Queensland Reds, but suffered a foot injury which ruled him out of contention.
+He returned to the Wales squad for the 2025 end-of-year rugby union internationals, but did not feature in any match day squad..